The CIPR awards Fellowships to members for outstanding contributions to the CIPR and the public relations profession.

-- The Chair of the CIPR Professional Development and Membership Standing Committee will review and ensure the nomination process has been followed correctly
+- An Independent Reviewer for CIPR Fellowship Nominations will review and ensure the nomination process has been followed correctly

-- The Chair of the CIPR Professional Development and Membership Standing Committeeis responsible for going back to all those who have nominated to confirm if they are or are not being awarded a Fellowship.
+- The CIPR is responsible for going back to all those who have nominated to confirm if they are or are not being awarded a Fellowship.

 How to nominate a member for consideration for Fellowship

 - Email email@example.com for a nomination form – you must be a CIPR Member or Fellow to make a nomination.